-- Refer to Section 9 for tug requirements. - All Tankers in excess of 130m LOA are to berth with 2 tugs. - Tankers are permitted to berth either Port or Starboard side too when stemming the tide.
-The tidal rate of change must be less than 40cm per hour. - Gas Tankers with an LOA less than 130m are to berth stemming the tide. - Maximum sized vessel accepted for berth C10 is 200m LOA. - Vessels which utilised all wire for mooring will not be accepted. - Vessels utilising rope mooring lines are preferred - Vessels which utilise combination wire and nylon lines for mooring may do so only if wires are secured to drum winches and have nylon pendants for securing ashore. - A lines launch will be required for all vessels 85m LOA and greater. - Some vessels with an LOA less than 85m will require the use of a lines launch on the advice of pilots and the Regional Harbour Master (Cairns). - Berthing Pocket size is 222m x 40m.
+Refer to Section 9 for tug requirements;

+- All Tankers in excess of 130m LOA are to berth with 2 tugs; - Tankers are permitted to berth either Port or Starboard side too when stemming the tide.
+The tidal rate of change must be less than 40cm per hour; - Maximum sized vessel accepted for berth C10 is 200m LOA; - Vessels which utilised all wire for mooring will not be accepted; - Vessels utilising rope mooring lines are preferred; - Vessels which utilise combination wire and nylon lines for mooring may do so only if wires are secured to drum winches and have nylon pendants for securing ashore; - A lines launch will be required for all vessels 85m LOA and greater; - Some vessels with an LOA less than 85m will require the use of a lines launch on the advice of pilots and the Regional Harbour Master (Cairns); and - Berthing Pocket size is 222m x 40m.